Tennessee State Route 386: History

-On December 1, 2011, a 176 vehicle pileup on SR 386 near the easternmost exit with US 31E resulted in two deaths and 16 injuries.
+On December 1, 2011, a 176-vehicle pileup on SR 386 near the easternmost exit with US 31E resulted in two deaths and 16 injuries.
 Dense fog and black ice were believed to have contributed to the cause of the accident.

 In 1987, SR 386 was renamed the Vietnam Veterans Boulevard after the efforts of the Sumner County chapter of the Vietnam Veterans of America.
 In 2012 the chapter worked with the Tennessee General Assembly to install signs along the highway, located each about a half mile apart, that list the names of the 25 Sumner County residents who died in the Vietnam War.
+In May 2026, the portion of SR 386 in Davidson County was named "Charlie Kirk Memorial Highway" by the Tennessee General Assembly after the conservative political activist who was assassinated the previous year.
+Signs were posted on June 16, 2026.
+The new name quickly drew controversy, and in early July 2026, several Vietnam veterans publicly asked that the designation be moved to a different highway.
+On July 20, 2026, it was announced that the Charlie Kirk Memorial Highway designation would be moved to nearby SR 174.

 In the summer of 2023, the signs were changed on all of the roads that SR 386 intersects to be signed as east-west, although signs on SR 386 are still signed as north-south.

+Future

+The Tennessee Department of Transportation (TDOT) has proposed improvements to SR 386 to address increasing traffic demand and safety concerns along the corridor.

-TDOT (Tennessee Department of Transportation) has also announced that SR 386 will be widened from its western terminus at I-65 to one of its exits with US 31E.
+The project includes widening SR 386 from its western terminus at I-65 to US 31E.

+In Gallatin, segments are proposed for expansion to three lanes in each direction to improve capacity along the corridor.
+The project also includes operational and safety improvements near SR 109.
+The existing at-grade intersection with SR 174 (Long Hollow Pike) is proposed to be replaced with a new interchange, with a split diamond configuration identified as a preferred alternative to improve traffic flow and reduce congestion.

+The project also includes access management improvements along the corridor, including the closure of the Belvedere Drive intersection and selected private driveways.
+A connector road is proposed to maintain access to nearby properties affected by the access closures.
+A right-of-way acquisition process will be required for portions of the widening and interchange construction.

+Additional interchange and ramp improvements are also planned near SR 109 to improve traffic operations and safety at key junctions.
+The project is expected to require an estimated investment of approximately $111.8 million, with construction projected to begin in 2031.